deanblackborough/gm-platformer/README.md

 ## In progress

-- Changing how platforms move
-- Need to update collision
 - Need to show debug values/ranges for moving platforms
 - You can slide and then end up in a ground object
 - Cooldown for sliding and dashing